 - Service account – Have a dedicated service account for ADFS service – Must be a Local Admin account and SPN to be set on the service account: setspn -a host/adfs.crescent.com crescent\AdfsSvc

-In production environments, ADFS infrastructure is created as a separate farm with ADFS Proxy server.
-For evaluation purpose, I'm using below configurations:
+ADFS infrastructure is created as a separate farm with an ADFS Proxy server in production environments.
+For evaluation purposes, I’m using the below configurations:

 - ADFS Server – ADFS.Crescent.com

 - SharePoint Farm – Web Application: Intranet.Crescent.com

 - Intranet.Crescent.com – SharePoint web application certificate

 - ADFS.Crescent.com – Certificate for ADFS server to communicate securely.